 }

-1. Make sure that the new function handler TracingFunctionHandler is configured as the main entry point by editing the aws-lambda-tools-defaults.json file and changing the function-handler entry.
-You can also do this using the AWS web console, changing the handler in Runtime settings.
+1. Make sure that the main entry point is set to TracingFunctionHandler by updating the function-handler field in the aws-lambda-tools-defaults.json file to <project-name>::<class-namespace-with-class-name>::TracingFunctionHandler.
+You can also do this using the AWS web console, by changing the handler in Runtime settings.

 2. The template expects the following environment variables: